gdubicki/centos-pam-with-update-motd/README.md

 4. Add some scripts to generate your dynamic MOTD in `/etc/update-motd.d`.

 Test it by SSHing to your machine.

+## TODO

+(1. & 2. that were here are done)

+3. Add a build pipeline running in GitHub (Travis?
+Circle CI?
+Note to self: building in DockerHub seems to not work, avoid.)

 ## Development